The verbena plant produces fragrant, good-looking flowers that sit atop fern-like foliage with an old-fashioned look and are drought tolerant.

 Fortunately, Verbena flowers draw attention but the plants do not demand attention!
 Once established water the plants when they dry out.

 Fertilize plants with a balanced fertilizer once in the spring of the year after planting and establishing outside.

 If you live in an area where verbena grows as a perennial cut the plant back in the fall.
-If the grow as an annual in your location, remove the plants once they finished flower in the fall.
+If they grow as an annual in your location, remove the plants once they finished flowering in the fall.